top of page

 For more information please visit Raglan Tourism.

-The Hawkes Bay is a stunning part of New Zealand situated on the east coast of the North Island.
+The last but definitely not least Must See North Island Photo Location is in the stunning Hawkes Bay region of New Zealand situated on the east coast of the North Island.
 Well known for its award winning wines, it is also home to some incredible landscapes including Te Mata Peak, which rises up 399 metres in the Te Mata Hills.

 The summit is easily accessed via a formed road leading up to the lookout where these shots were taken.
 I would suggest going up at sunrise as the hills will be lit by the sun and it creates beautiful contours and patterns with the light.